Deepakmukka1/movie-save/README.md

 # movie-save
-A simple example of using various react hooks
+A simple website created using various react hooks

 ## Hooks used